una/personal-goals/happy-moments/2016_happy-moments.md

 10/07/2016
 ---
 I went to the gym for a solid 1.5 hours today and did mostly cardio.
 Felt really good afterward and went to stretch, surprising myself by how flexible I still was.

+10/08/2016
+---
+I went to the gym today and afterward did a bit of stretching.
+I was so surprised to see that I was still wayyy more flexible than I expected to be at this point.

+10/09/2016
+---
+Today I met up with Jeff Rohde in DC to get brunch and explore Skyline Drive!
+We did a bit of hiking and saw the sunset over the Shenendoah valley.
+It was magical :) And so nice to catch up.

+10/10/2016
+---
+I spent the entire day emersed in JS data visualization work.
+I'm super into building this Hacktoberfest stats page :) really enjoying it.

+10/11/2016
+---
+I had personal training with Louis today.
+We flipped a tire! (together) and did some other drills outside which were very fun.

+10/12/2016
+---
+Today I released youmightnotneedjs.com!
+It got a lot of awesome feedback immediately and started some interesting conversations.
+Glad to have gotten it out and for the response its getting!

+10/13/2016
+---
+Today was Yom Kippur, so I was fasting all day and grumpy :P Break fast was nice though, all of my cousins came to my parents place for that and we ate awesome food my mom made.

+10/14/2016
+---
+We finally had the chocolates from Switzerland that I brought back and OH MY GOD THEY ARE SO GOOD.
+I wasn't even expecting them to be that good.

+10/15/2016
+---
+Today was my dads birthday party!
+My family rented out a restaurant with Uzbek food, and got everyone together.
+It was so yummy.
+But I got way too full :P and had cake too.

+10/16/2016
+---
+I flew to San Francisco to see Alex today.
+Which was exciting in itself.
+We got brunch at Zazie's and then went on a walk up Carona Heights, where we saw a rainbow over the city.
+It was so rad! :P Also just nice to be together again.